 - Increasing the interdiction of illegal narcotics

-The U.S. Chamber of Commerce and the U.S. Chamber of Commerce Foundation recently convened leaders from government, nonprofits and industry to identify and pursue solutions to this national crisis at an all-day event entitled “Combating the Opioid Crisis: From Communities to the Capital.”
+In 2018, the U.S. Chamber of Commerce and the U.S. Chamber of Commerce Foundation convened leaders from government, nonprofits and industry to identify and pursue solutions to this national crisis at an all-day event entitled “Combating the Opioid Crisis: From Communities to the Capital.”

 Since then, we have been pleased to see many of these ideas incorporated into the nearly 100 pieces of legislation that have been introduced in Congress.